“The artist is nothing without the gift, but the gift is nothing without work.” – Emile Zola

 Studio 89: Located within throwing distance of the Gasconade River on the farm, this gorgeous space houses three artists at a time with a shared kitchen and facilities.
 Each artist has their own studio space.

-The Residence: A one-person home on the farm, with a shared kitchen space for the Garage studio next door, this gem is a spacious studio for visual artists with stunning natural light.
-This studio also serves as the pantry for all residents.
+The Residence: A two-person home on the farm, with a shared kitchen space for the Garage Studio space and studio next door, this gem is a spacious studio for visual artists with stunning natural light.
+In addition, the almost wrap around deck provides about 2000 sq ft of space for gatherings and celebrations by all residents.

 The Garage Studio: A one-person home with private bath and large, air-conditioned, remodeled garage for studio space.
 Located next to the Residence on the farm.

-The Art Center: Located in the heart of the small town of Belle and inside along with an art gallery is a small, but delightful studio for visual artists with a private bath.
+The Art Center: Located in the heart of the small town of Belle Missouri and inside along with an art gallery, are two delightful studio for visual artists with a private bath.
 The kitchen is shared.

 Studio 100: This quaint house holds two artists and OAC’s ceramics studio, has a shared bath within, but artists walk across the street for a shared studio space and kitchen in the Art Center.